oneforawe/games/README.md

 # Games

-This repo contains games to be played in the shell terminal, for fun and for my own coding practice.
+This directory contains games to be played in the shell terminal, for fun and for my own coding practice.